SimeonHristov99/ML_24-25/notes.md

         # this is one combination
   ```

 2. For every single one combination we do a `10`-fold cross-validation to get the mean metric.
-This means that every single one of the paramter combinations is the same while we shift the trainig and testing sets `10` times.
+This means that every single one of the paramter combinations is the same while we shift the training and testing sets `10` times.

 </details>